BuckWildGames/Godot4xGizmo/README.md

 The GizmoReceiver node should be added as a child of any object you wish to move.

-Both nodes each have one function that can be directly called or called using a signal.
+The GizmoController node has one function that can be directly called or called using a signal.

+The GizmoReceiver node has two functions that can be directly called or called using a signal.

 (*Any other function should not be called outside of the existing calls.)